-This document serves as the living style guide for Audacious Fox, and I consider it a personalized list of rules that are a superset of those found in the New York Times Manual of Style.
-The goal of this document is to bring a consistent voice to all the writing on this site.
+This document is (a) an in-progress draft of some short, practical opinions on what makes good written web markup and (b) a personalized list of editorial decisions that are a superset of those found in the New York Times Manual of Style.
+The goal here is to bring a consistent voice to all the writing on this site.

 If you run a web column, please feel free to remix or copy the contents here for your own personal use.
 If you feel so obliged, a link back to this page is appreciated, but not required.
 This document will continue to evolve over time, so please check back occasionally.